 What is UCA?

-UCA also works with partner institutions such as the Royal School of Needlework, Maidstone Television Studios, and a specialist institute in Xiamen, China to ensure that students have what they need to build professional and creative partnerships that will serve them throughout their careers.
+UCA also works with partner institutions like the Royal School of Needlework and Maidstone Television Studios, giving students the skills to build professional and creative partnerships that will serve them throughout their careers.

 Why apply to UCA?